Boyd Archaeological Field School

 interior of Claremont Nature Centre

 “I just wanted to take the time to tell you how thrilled [we] were that Rachel got an opportunity to attend this school.
-She truly enjoyed it and said even though it was one of the hardest experiences of her life, it was also one of the best! … I do know this program helped make her a stronger, more mature and focused individual.” – David and Asia Belcher
+She truly enjoyed it and said even though it was one of the hardest experiences of her life, it was also one of the best!
+This program helped make her a stronger, more mature and focused individual.” – David and Asia Belcher

 • What is archaeology: an introduction to archaeological theory